 5th Sunday of Lent or Judica

-All three are very late cantatas, long after his most prolific cantata creation period, the first three years in Leipzig.
+Both are very late cantatas, long after his most prolific cantata creation period, the first three years in Leipzig.
 In allen meinen Taten, BWV 97, dates from 1734 and is a choral cantata, one of the dozen cantatas he wrote in later years to complete that cycle which he started in 1724 but ended prematurely in 1725, possibly due to the death of his main collaborator and librettist, Andreas Stübel, on January 31st of that year.
 Author of the hymn is Paul Fleming (1609-1640).

 Only the aria remains of the cantata Bekennen will ich seinen Namen, BWV 200, dating from 1742.
 The piece was only discovered in 1924 and published in 1935.
 I've chosen the outstanding countertenor Andreas Scholl as performer of this aria.

 - In allen meinen Taten, BWV 97

 - Bekennen will ich seinen Namen, BWV 200